Skip to content

 The 3rd hole at Aberdovey Golf Club | Source: Getty Images

-“It is worth touching on the value of golf in Wales, because I think it sort of stands out really as possibly the most affordable, affordable region, if you can call it a region, almost anywhere,” Irwin noted.
+“It is worth touching on the value of golf in Wales, because I think it stands out as possibly the most affordable region almost anywhere,” Irwin noted.

 Ashburnham Golf Club | Source: Getty Images